Chayandev/fullstack_practice/React_CC/notes.md

 ## Loops in JSX

-we can't use for loops in JSC , we have to use .map function insted.And we have key , else react will complaint against it , because when react will render it can easyily understand usign the key which one element is chanegd.
+we can't use for loops in JSX , we have to use .map function insted.And we have key , else react will complain against it , because when react will render it can easyily understand usign the key which one element is chanegd.

 ```javascript
 example;